it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 ### Policy and Compliance/Compliance Management Stream

-Maturity level 2 requiring mapping of external compliance obligations to well-defined set of application requirements.
+Maturity level 2 requires mapping of external compliance obligations to well-defined set of application requirements.
 This mapping should be done for the Non-Voting Election Technology Security Best Practices.
 If done, maturity level 3 requires regularly reporting on compliance metrics.
 These reports would greatly assist and help expedite the RABET-V process.

 ### Education and Guidance